shopware-blog/shopware-environment-variables/README.md

 With this addition our environment variables are available as parameter in the %shopware.custom% array.

 # Plugin
-After this two steps we can install the ShopwareEnvironmentVariables plugin and extend our mapping in: https://github.com/teiling88/shopware-environment-variables/blob/master/custom/plugins/ShopwareEnvironmentVariables/Reader.php#L35
+In the last step we can install the ShopwareEnvironmentVariables plugin and extend our mapping in: [Reader](https://github.com/teiling88/shopware-environment-variables/blob/master/custom/plugins/ShopwareEnvironmentVariables/Reader.php#L35)

 # Conclusion

-This is a very small prof of concept how to overwrite plugin configurations via environment variables.
-Nothing more.
+This is a very small proof of concept how to overwrite plugin configurations by environment variables. **Nothing more**.